Philippine Labor Laws 101: A Comprehensive Guide for Employers

 While not mandated by law, several companies grant vacation leaves to employees to attend to personal matters.
 These can be used for rest or leisure.

-Female employees who underwent surgery due to gynecological disorders are granted two (2) months of special leave with full pay.
-Pay will be based on the employee’s gross monthly compensation, subject to existing Philippine laws, rules, and regulations
+Female employees who underwent surgery due to gynecological disorders are granted two months of special leave with full pay.
+Pay will be based on the employee’s gross monthly compensation, subject to existing Philippine laws, rules, and regulations.

 Fight for the Right

 As a responsible employer, knowing your employees’ rights is in your best interest.
-While some may feel that regular compensation is enough to keep workers happy, employee-related laws are created for a purpose.
-They ensure that the workplace is a fair and nurturing environment for all types of employees to excel and feel valued.
+While some may feel that regular compensation is enough to keep workers happy, labor and HR laws in the Philippines exist for a purpose.
+They ensure that the workplace is a fair and nurturing environment for all employees to excel and feel valued.

 If you need help with HR and staff management, consider reaching out to Manila Recruitment.
-The premier recruitment agency in the Philippines, Manila Recruitment aims to deliver elite headhunting agency service in Manila for worldwide and local Filipino clients.
+The premier recruitment agency in the Philippines, Manila Recruitment, aims to deliver elite headhunting agency service in Manila to worldwide and local Filipino clients.
 For inquiries, contact us today.

 DISCLAIMER: The information in this webpage / blog / article / infographic we have published and the associated commentary are presented as general information and is not a substitute for obtaining legal advice in this area.
 Manila Recruitment does not accept liability for any action taken based on the information presented or for any loss suffered as a result of reliance on the information provided.